rbouckaert/BREATH/doc/tutorial/README.md

 The BREATH tree likelihood has the following components:
 * samplingHazard: determines the hazard of being sampled.
-It has a sampling probability (`C` in the priors tab) and a `shape` and `rate` parameter for a Gamma distribution that determine the time of sampling after a host got infected.
+It has a sampling probability (`Q` in the priors tab) and a `shape` and `rate` parameter for a Gamma distribution that determine the time of sampling after a host got infected.
 * transmissionHazard: determines the hazard of transmitting an infection.
 It has an average number of transmissions `C` and a `shape` and `rate` parameter for a Gamma distribution that determine the time from infection to time of infecting another host.
 In general, the average transmission time should be less than the average sampling time (so shape/rate of transmission should be smaller than shape/rate of the sampling hazard).
 * endTime: time at which the study finished relative to the latest sample.
 So, if the units of time is years, and the study stopped collecting samples 3 months after the latest sample, it means the endTime is 1/4 year after the latest sample, and endTime=-0.25.
+Note the negative value!
 <!--* deltaStartTime: time at which the study start till root of tree (optional, default: 0). -->
 * origin: time at which the study starts, above the root of tree.
 Assumed to be at root if not specified.
-* allowTransmissionsAfterSampling: flag to indicate sampling does not affect the probability of onwards transmissions.
-If false, no onwards transmissions are allowed (not clear how this affects the unknown unknowns though). (optional, default: true)
+* allowTransmissionsAfterSampling: flag to indicate sampling does not affect the probability of onward transmission.
+If false, no onwards transmissions are allowed after sampling (not clear how this affects the unknown unknowns though). (optional, default: true)
 * includeCoalescent: flag for debugging that includes contribution from coalescent to posterior if true (default: true).

 The two hazard functions probably need a bit of thought and knowledge to inform their parameters.
 For more details, we refer to the paper.